Play-Boy (pinball)

 Play-Boy is a pinball machine released by Gottlieb in 1932.
 The game features a card gambling theme.
-It should not be confused with several other pinball machines with the name Playboy as from Rally Play Company, Bally, Data East and Stern.
+It should not be confused with several other pinball machines with the name Playboy as from Chicago Coin (1947), Rally Play Company (1967), Bally (1978), Data East (1989) and Stern (2002).

-Description
+Design and production

-After the success of Baffle Ball, Gottlieb used the existing production line to produce a new game.
-The new playfield has card graphics and was cheaper to produce because the former game's cast metal pieces were not required.
-Player can play for accumulated points or play card games such as blackjack or poker with the glass ball.
-Play-Boy was a success and was the beginning of Gottlieb's long tradition of playing card-themed games.
+After the success of Baffle Ball, Gottlieb used the existing production line to produce a new game using the same cabinet as Baffle Ball.
+The new playfield was cheaper to produce because the former game's aluminium pieces were not required.
+The game is the first in a series of Gottlieb games to use a card based playfield, using a full deck of 52 cards, with a hard to hit Joker.